FOREX-Aussie, rand under pressure from concern over China demand

 By Patrick Graham

-Copper prices in Shanghai fell five percent overnight.
-London prices were close to their lowest in more than three years, a reaction to the first bond default in China and the financial stresses it represents.
+LONDON, March 12 The Australian dollar and other currencies closely linked to commodities markets struggled on Wednesday after a 5 percent fall in copper prices overnight on fears of fading demand from China.

-That was a net positive for the yen, a safe haven in times of economic stress, but had little visible impact on the other major currencies, where a dip for sterling to its lowest this year against the euro was by far the biggest move.
+Slowing growth and financial sector problems in the world's second-biggest economy has been a dominant theme so far this year, keeping currency market investors in safer plays like the Japanese yen.

-The Aussie, which fell in the final quarter of last year but has recovered some ground since mid-January on the back of improving domestic growth, was down another 0.4 percent after losing 1 percent in the U.S. trading day on Tuesday.
+The Aussie, which lost ground in the final quarter of last year but has recovered some ground since mid-January on the back of improving domestic growth, fell back around 1 percent during the U.S. trading day on Tuesday.

-"The commods story is trumping everything," said Graham Davidson, a spot dealer with National Australia Bank in London.
+It was another 0.2 percent lower on the day in early trade in Europe, drawing attention in markets where the major currencies have been trading in tight ranges for the past month.
+The euro was broadly flat against the dollar on the day.

-"The Aussie was certainly well-supported into the end of last week, justifiably on a fundamental basis in my view, but it has traded very, very heavy the last few days."
+"The focus this morning is on currencies like the Aussie, the Chilean peso, the rand," said Daragh Maher, strategist with HSBC in London.

 Chinese industrial output, investment and retail sales figures are all due at 0530 GMT on Thursday.